calebhyun/calebhyun/README.md

-- 👋 Hi, I’m @calebhyun
+- 👋 Hi, I’m @calebhyun, CS student at the University of Michigan.
-- 👀 I’m interested in AI and browser extensions.
-- 💞️ I’m looking to work with startups.
-- 📫 How to reach me: calebhyun(at)live.com
+- 📫 How to reach me: ckhyun(at)umich.edu, https://www.linkedin.com/in/calebkhyun/

 <!---
 calebhyun/calebhyun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.